 New momentum in public infrastructure

-Apart from the ten infrastructure projects, the Hong Kong government has also forged ahead with other works, such as Operation Building Bright and Revitalising Historic Building.
-In addition, further development of the Hong Kong International Airport, including the construction of the third runway, has been approved.
+Apart from the ten infrastructure projects, the Hong Kong government has also forged ahead with other works, such as the Liantang/Heung Yuen Wai Boundary Control Point project.
+In addition, further development of the Hong Kong International Airport, including the construction of the third runway, has started since August 2016.

 Infrastructure projects and property developments in the region